Integrations

 Exception Parsing

 When your Datadog integration is configured with an App key, Grepr automatically monitors all log monitors configured in your Datadog account.
 It parses the log queries used in these monitors and makes them available as exceptions to the Log Reducer.
+On the integration page, under Observability vendors, you can click on the cloud sync icon under Actions to get a full list of exceptions from the parsed alerts.

 This powerful capability lets you deploy Grepr without modifying your existing monitors, ensuring your critical alerts continue to function while still achieving significant log volume reduction.